 Both the Hargy and Navo palm oil mills have a conventionally designed system which uses a horizontal cage steriliser with an effluent pond system when extracting oil from FFB.

 In contrast, the Barema palm oil mill operates using a hydraulic tilting steriliser system, as well as utilising methane gas that is captured and converted into renewable energy to generate electricity for the mill.

-The top management structure is shaped as an Executive Committee, composed of four pillars, being Operations, Finance, People and Compliance.
+The top management structure is shaped as an Executive Committee, composed of the GM, the Company Secretary and 6 Departments Heads.